- 1 Introduction

 Who am I?

 My name is Patrik, though I go under the nickname of C-Beat here on the forums.
 I’m a Swedish University student who has enjoyed the game of Diablo 2 since it’s release a few years ago.
 I’ve played several different characters up until now, my first one was a Druid with skill points all over the place.
 There’s also been Javazons, Bowazons, Bonemancers, Javbarbs, Charged Boltresses, Avengers and so on.
-It was not until the beta patch for 1.10 that I discovered Assassins, which quickly turned to be my favorite character.
+It was not until the beta patch for 1.10 that I discovered the Assassin, which quickly turned to be my favorite character.

 Why a Dragon Talon/Trapper?

-My Dragon Talon/Trapper is my 3rd assassin character and also the character I’ve enjoyed most of all, hence this guide.
+My Dragon Talon/Trapper Assassin is my 3rd Assassin character and also the character I’ve enjoyed most of all, hence this guide.
 I chose to do this build because it was quite unusual at the time.
 Dragon Talon had never really been a widely used skill and with the arrival of 1.10 it suddenly became a very interesting asset of the Assassin.
 The very rapid attack with very few skill points invested really made the skill attractive to me.
 I chose Traps as secondary skills for two reasons: safety and efficiency.
 When I started playing I noticed that it wasn’t only efficient but also extremely fun to play!
 However, as with all characters, there are situations which are very hard to handle.

 I should also point out that this guide is mostly aimed at a tweaked character.
 It’s my opinion that it’s very hard to play untwinked.